Ben and Zelda Cohen Fellowship Dr. Barbara Glück

 Dr. Glück has several published works to her credit.
 Books co-authored or edited include: Ungarn in Mauthausen.
 Ungarische Häftinge in SS--‐Lagernauf dem Territorium Österreichs (2006); Vernichtungslager Gusen. Übersetzung von Joanna Ziemska (Vienna: BMI, 2007); Das KZ-‐Aussenlager St. Valentin (Vienna: BMI, 2009); and Francisco Boix, der Fotograf von Mauthausen (Vienna: BMI, 2007).
 Dr. Glück also authored the article “The Redesign of the Mauthausen Memorial” which was published in Die Dachauer Hefte by Wolfgang Benz and Barbara Distel (Munich: 2009).

-Dr. Barbara Glück will be in residence in the center through June 30, 2014.
-She may be contacted via email at firstname.lastname@example.org.
+Dr. Barbara Glück was in residence in the center from January 1 to June 30, 2014.